 GMRIO calculation

 Global Multi Regional Input-Output (GMRIO) methodology has been used to calculate the Total Primary Energy Footprint (TPEF) from the initial Total Primary Energy Supply (TPES) obtained from the International Energy Agency (IEA).
 This has been accomplished using the 26 industry sector based Eora database economic information for 189 countries (Lenzen et al., 2012).
 A more detailed version of this database, with 15,909 sectors, is available (Lenzen et al., 2013) but, since the original energy data from the IEA matches better with 26-sector version of Eora, the former has been considered more appropriate for the purpose of this research.
+It must be clarified that the Eora 26 database estimates the economic sectorial data of certain industries in some countries, thus when using these data to calculate the TPEF of a country, the errors already reported in economic matrixes will be reflected in the calculated footprints.
+According to Moran and Wood (2014), after performing a sensitivity analysis within a harmonised carbon footprint satellite account, differences between Eora, WIOD, EXIOBASE and GTAP databases are smaller than 10% in most major economies.
+Reducing uncertainty in MRIO analysis has been identified as relevant work for the future standardization of results (Rodrigues et al., 2018), but it is out of the scope of this paper.